Top

 visiter Oaxaca

-The cathedral is another religious monument that is unmissable in Oaxaca.
-The exterior is pretty sumptuous, and the interior deserves a quick visit, especially since the entrance is free.
+Another major religious monument is the Cathedral.
+While the exterior is quite splendid, the interior also deserves a quick visit, especially since admission is free.

 6. Jalatlaco